• Home

 Plate with patties on it with text overlay pin.

-This Old Fashioned Salmon Patties recipe is crispy on the outside, tender on the inside, and packed with nostalgic Southern flavor.
-Made with canned pink salmon, pantry staples, and a few simple seasonings, this budget-friendly recipe comes together in under 30 minutes, perfect for busy weeknights or a comforting weekend breakfast.
+This Old Fashioned Salmon Patties Recipe is a Southern classic that's crispy on the outside, tender on the inside, and full of nostalgic flavor.
+Made with simple pantry staples like canned pink salmon and breadcrumbs, these golden patties come together in under 30 minutes, perfect for busy weeknights or a comforting weekend breakfast.

-Updated June 2025: This post was refreshed with improved tips, streamlined layout, and to better serve salmon patties made with canned salmon and breadcrumbs, just like my mom used to make.
+Updated September 2025: This post was refreshed with improved tips, streamlined layout, and FAQs to serve salmon patties just like my mom used to make, usually with hot biscuits.
 It was originally posted in April 2020.

 Close up view of white plate with finished salmon patties on it on marble surface.